Andrew-Dickinson/node-explorer/README.md

 ## Running the unit tests

-Follow the instructions under "Dev Setup" above, to clone a local copy of this application and activate the virtual environment.
+Follow the instructions under "Setup" above, to clone a local copy of this application and activate the virtual environment.
 Then install the test dependencies with:
 ```sh
 pip install -e ".[test,dev]"